LukyVj/rplace-algolia/README.md

 That this is a demo.
 It is not meant to be used in production.
 And it's easy to hack it because the custom `API_KEY` to search/index/browse the objects is exposed on the client.

 There is also a way to achieve it through the NextJS API pages, but it's kind of longer and definitely breaks the playfulness of the demo.

+Also note that hosting your functions in a region closer to the client is better.